learn-co-students/html5-video-embed-code-along-cb-000/README.md

 the `<video>` element itself.
 Again, there is still a small percentage of users that are using outdated browsers that may not know what to do the HTML5 `<video>` tags.

 For these users, we can also add a message inside the `<video>` tags.
-This message display if a user's browser doesn't support the HTML5 video element.
+This message will get displayed, if a user's browser doesn't support the HTML5 video element.
 The message can simply be "Your browser does not support HTML5 video", but we want to be nice to our users, so we can also go ahead and add a link in this message that opens a new page and navigates to a useful site such as